somnambulist-tech/sync-it/readme.md

 ### Protecting Yourself From File Overwrites

-By way of some safe-guards you can configure a global mutagen config by adding a `.mutagen.yml` file to your home folder `cd ~`.
+By way of some safeguards you can configure a global mutagen config by adding a `.mutagen.yml` file to your home folder `cd ~`.
 This file defines global defaults that will be applied to all sessions (see mutagen.io for more details):